Ned Willis: Departure

 On 14 March 2022, Daniel Kilkelly of Digital Spy confirmed that Hall would be exiting the show, after reaching the end of his contract.
 Ned's departure was already planned and written before it was announced Neighbours would be ending later in the year.
 Further details about the character's exit were released on 1 May.
 Kilkelly reported that Ned's exit would air on 10 May in the UK and on 9 June in Australia.
 Ned decides to leave Erinsborough following the end of his relationship with Amy Greenwood (Jacinta Stapleton).
 Ned feels "caught" between her and Harlow Robinson (Jemma Donovan), with whom he had an affair with.
 Zima Anderson reprises her role as Ned's cousin, Roxy Willis, for a cameo appearance, as she gives him some advice, which results in Ned deciding to move to Sydney for a fresh start.
 He leaves after saying goodbye to his friends and family, including Amy.
 Hall explained of his departure, "That was just the end of my contract.
 For the show, once they knew that Channel 5 wasn't picking up the [Neighbours] contract, they needed to get some storylines sorted out.
 There was definitely a bunch of cast leaving in order to open up some new storylines, ways for people to come back and all that sort of stuff.
 I think it made sense for Ned to go at the time."
 Hall told Daniel Kilkelly of Digital Spy that he believed Ned's exit storyline was suitable, saying, "You know what?
 He came in as a bit of a bad boy, and he leaves as a bit of a bad boy.
 I didn't mind that ending, really.
 I thought it was quite fitting for Ned."
-It was later announced that Hall will be reprising his role for the serial's upcoming finale.
+It was later announced that Hall reprised his role for the series finale.
 Speaking of his lack of scenes with his on screen mother, Hall told Digital Spy, "I would love to do a scene with Natalie Imbruglia.
 I'm open to that.
 It's up to the powers that be."
+In November 2025, it was reported that Hall would briefly return as Ned the following month for the soap's final episode of its revival series.